Bundesliga gets government approval to resume season in May | DW | 06.05.2020

 Chancellor Angela Merkel's government further easing on Germany's coronavirus lockdown includes approval for the restart of the Bundesliga season in May.
-When precisely the season will resume remains unclear.
+When precisely the season will resume remains a DFL decision.

 Football is coming back.